thanukasp/AndroidShimmerAnimation/README.md

-# AndroidShimmerAnimation
+# Android Shimmer Animation
-This is example for shimmer animation for android loading
+This is an example for shimmer animation for android loading.